-David and Helen Lee are celebrating having just bought their dream home in the village of Alportel in the West Algarve.
-They’ve just made the move over to sunny Portugal – and we caught up with them to find out how they found the property and their top tips for anyone thinking of doing the same.
+Last year, David and Helen Lee celebrated buying their dream home in the village of Alportel in the East Algarve.
+We caught up with them to find out their top tips for anyone looking to do the same.

 Tell us about your property – we hear you’re delighted with it!
 Where have you bought and how do you intend to use it?